A living network meta-analysis of treatments for rheumatoid arthritis: Novelty at the frontier of living evidence

 Methods: We are conducting three linked Cochrane living systematic reviews and living NMAs of DMARDs for rheumatoid arthritis using methods recommended by the Cochrane Living systematic Review Network, supplemented by new methods developed for this review.
 The three reviews will compare all current DMARD therapies for three separate populations of rheumatoid arthritis patients, grouped by prior therapy received (DMARD-naïve, DMARD-inadequate response, biologic DMARD- inadequate response).

-Conclusions: Near real-time incorporation of evidence into systematic reviews is now possible, with incorporation into living guidelines the next step.
+Conclusions: Near real-time incorporation of evidence into systematic reviews is now possible, with incorporation into living guidelines as the next step.
 Novel methodologies will streamline the NMA process and inform living NMA methods.

 Patient, public and/or healthcare consumer involvement: Trained ‘crowd’ of volunteers contributed to step 5.